iml130/pfdl/docs/getting_started/architecture.md

 The scheduler provides interfaces for interaction with the Petri net.
 The **Petri Net Logic** unit takes care of the evaluation of the petri net and the firing of events into it.
 You can register callback functions which will be called when specific states in the net are reached (e.g: a specific service has started or finished).
 It is also possible to pass Events to the Scheduler, e.g. when a service finished its execution.
-The net will then evaluate its state and call the correspondig callback functions for the new state.
+The net will then evaluate its state and call the corresponding callback functions for the new state.

+## Dashboard Connection
+It is possible to connect the Scheduler with a Dashboard.
+This will add the corresponding Production Order to the Dashboard when the Scheduler is started.
+Now, all updates of the order are visualized in real time.

+To enable this functionality, an address to the dashboard can be passed to the `Scheduler` class.
+If such an address is given, the Scheduler will send log messages (e.g. Task started, Service finished, ...), Petri Net updates, and order updates to the corresponding address.
+You can, however, also send messages to the dashboard from outside of the scheduler.
+The API specification can be found in the [Dashboard API](../scheduler/dashboard.md) section.
+**Note:** Currently, our Dashboard is not open source, but you could also write your own visualization if you stick to the API specification.

 ## Execution Engine
 The **Execution Engine (EE)** provides an interface that connects the PFDL Scheduler to the Field Level Devices.